kerravon99/Rust-Hydra/README.md

   -L users.txt \
   -P passwords.txt

-RDP
+SMB (NTLM)
-./target/release/rust-hydra rdp 10.10.10.10 \
+./target/release/rust-hydra auto 10.10.10.5 \
   -L users.txt \
   -P passwords.txt \
+  --domain ACME \
+  -t 1

+WinRM
+./target/release/rust-hydra winrm 10.10.10.10 \
+  -L users.txt \
+  -P passwords.txt \
+  --domain CORP \
+  --ssl \
-  -t 4
+  -t 1

-# SMB and WinRM on ToDo List.
+Autodetection
+./target/release/rust-hydra auto 10.10.10.10 \
+  -L users.txt \
+  -P passwords.txt

-Resume / Restore
+♻️ Resume / Restore

-Stop the tool with Ctrl+C.
+You can safely interrupt execution with Ctrl+C.
-Progress will be saved automatically.
+Progress is saved automatically.

 Resume with:

-./rust-hydra ... --resume
+./target/release/rust-hydra ... --resume

+Works across:
+Crashes
+Network interruptions
+Long-running wordlists

-Future Development Goals
+🛣 Future Development Goals

-Hydra .restore file compatibility

-Per-protocol progress bars

-Attempt rate limiting (requests/sec)
+Short-Term
+Mysql protocol module
+Per-protocol attempt delays (--delay)

-Output file logging (-o option)
+Output file logging (-o, JSON/CSV)

-Hydra-style HTTP POST form syntax support

-Protocol autodetection fallback order

-Additional protocols (SMB, RDP, MySQL)

-Improved resume & checkpoint accuracy with streaming wordlists

-Advanced concurrency and queue management
+Improved error classification (network vs auth failure) Lockout-aware backoff

+Medium-Term
+SMB post-auth validation (share enumeration)
+WinRM post-auth command verification
+Credential reuse detection
+Per-user attempt limits

+Long-Term
+Kerberos-aware authentication modes
+LDAP / Active Directory support
+Credential spraying mode
+Distributed execution (multi-node)
+Plugin SDK for third-party protocols
+Blue-team simulation / detection testing mode

-Legal & Ethical Disclaimer
+⚖️ Legal & Ethical Disclaimer
+Authorized Use Only

-Rust-Hydra is intended solely for educational purposes and authorized environments:
+Rust-Hydra is intended solely for lawful security testing, including:
 TryHackMe CTFs
 Hack The Box labs
 Your own systems
 Explicitly authorized penetration tests

-Do NOT use this tool on production systems, public websites, or networks without permission.
-Unauthorized access is illegal and unethical.

-By using this software, you accept full responsibility for compliance with laws and regulations in your jurisdiction.

-⚠️ Legal Disclaimer

-This tool is intended for educational purposes and authorized testing only.
-Unauthorized use against systems you do not own may be illegal.
+Any use against systems you do not own or have written authorization to test is illegal.

+No Warranty
+This software is provided “as is”, without warranty of any kind.
+The authors assume no liability for misuse, damage, account lockouts, or legal consequences.

+User Responsibility
+By using this tool, you acknowledge that:
+You have proper authorization for all targets

+Authentication attacks may trigger:
+Account lockouts
+Logging and alerts
+Service disruption

+You accept full responsibility for compliance with applicable laws Final Warning

+If you do not have permission — do not use this tool.
+Authorization is not implied.
+Silence is not consent.